fruitsamples/GLGravity/ReadMe.txt

 ===========================================================================
 CHANGES FROM PREVIOUS VERSIONS:

+Version 2.2
+- Upgraded project to build with the iOS 4.0 SDK.

 Version 2.1
 - Updated for iPhone OS 3.1.
 Use CADisplayLink as the preferred method for controlling animation timing, and fall back to NSTimer when running on a pre 3.1 device where CADisplayLink is not available.